eclipse/repairnator/README.md

 From a Travis URL like this one: https://travis-ci.org/surli/test-repairnator/builds/352395977 you can retrieve a Build ID by taking the last part of the URL.
 Here it is: `352395977`.

-All you have to do, to launch Repairnator to reproduce and try fixing this build is then to go in `repairnator/scripts/` and launch `repair_buggy_build.sh` with the build ID as argument:
+All you have to do to launch Repairnator to reproduce and try fixing this build is then to go in `repairnator/scripts/` and launch `repair_buggy_build.sh` with the build ID as argument:

 ```bash
 # set $HOME_REPAIR and $GITHUB_OAUTH in repairnator/scripts/config/repairnator.cfg